Kevin Tubbs, founder of Hemp Plastic Company, sees bioplastics among the "green" protagonists of the near future.

 Bioplastics, a clean way to go

 La bioplastic, meaning any plant-based plastic, biodegradable, or both, replaces the fossil-based carbon in plastic with carbon from renewable sources such as corn or hemp.
-Tubbs, which now produces around 450 tons of bioplastic per week, is confident that hemp bioplastic will overtake petroleum-based crude polymer in the coming decades.
+Tubbs, which now produces around 450 tons of bioplastic per week, is confident that hemp bioplastic will overtake petroleum-based raw polymer in the coming decades.

 How to make bioplastic from hemp?
 Thanks to a confluence of consumer demand for more sustainable goods, business initiatives and reduced production costs, bioplastics production is ready to take off.
 By 2020, it is expected that bioplastics will control 5% of the plastics market, rising to 40 percent by 2030, According to an important study of Grand View Research.
 In this scenario, hemp bioplastic can really have its say, especially in terms of flexible packaging in plastics and bioplastics.